BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # About this version

-ReadyRemit v1 is a new service, suitable for early adopters.
+ReadyRemit v1 is a new service, currently suitable for early adopters.
 The `v1` is called the *version number*.
 It corresponds to the `v1` in REST API endpoints like this:

 ```
 /readyremit/v1/recipients